herrkaefer/twitter2weibo/README.md

-`twitter2weibo`: Repost interested tweets to Sina Weibo.
+`twitter2weibo`: Repost tweets of interested IDs to Sina Weibo.

 # How to use